Form I-485 Adjustment of Status, Explained

 - You have maintained legal immigration status in the U.S. Immediate relatives (spouse, unmarried child under 21 years of age and parent) of a U.S citizen can adjust status even they have been out of status.

-- You are admissible to the U.S. Factors such as having immigration violations, a criminal record or having certain diseases can make you inadmissible and ineligible to adjust your status.
+- You are admissible to the U.S. Factors such as having immigration violations, a criminal record or having infectious diseases can make you inadmissible and ineligible to adjust your status.

 There are some exceptions to these rules and you might be able to obtain a waiver in some circumstances.
 Honestly, waiver is difficult and you’d better consult an immigration lawyer before taking any action.